 This relates to appeal against First Tier Tribunal Decision.
-It is mandatory that an appellant must apply to the First-tier Tribunal (Immigration and Asylum Chamber) for permission to appeal before making an application or appeal to the Upper Tribunal.
-If the permission is granted by First Tier Tribunal then an appeal can be lodged with the Upper Tribunal (Immigration and Asylum Chamber); however, if permission is not granted by the First Tier Tribunal then an appellant is required to make an application to the Upper Tribunal for permission to lodge an appeal.
+It is mandatory that an appellant must apply to the First-tier Tribunal Immigration and Asylum Chamber (FTTIAC) on IAFT-4 for permission to appeal before making an application or appeal to the Upper Tribunal.
+If the permission is granted by First Tier Tribunal then an appeal can be lodged with the Upper Tribunal (Immigration and Asylum Chamber).
+However, if permission is not granted by the FTTIAC then an appellant is required to make an application to the Upper Tribunal for permission to lodge an appeal (IAUT-1).

 How to Appeal Against First Tier Tribunal Decision?

-Form IAFT-4 is used for applying to the first-tier tribunal for permission to appeal to the upper tribunal.
+IAFT-4 notice of appeal form is used for applying to the first-tier tribunal for permission to appeal to the upper tribunal.
 An appellant is required to enclose any documents relating to error(s) of law in the Tribunal’s Decision on which he/she is relying and can send it by post, facsimile or email.

 Postal Address: First-tier Tribunal (Immigration and Asylum Chamber), PO Box 7866, Loughborough LE11 2XZ, United Kingdom